 What is an epic?

-An epic captures a large body of work—performance-related work, for example—in a release.
+An epic is the default work type your teams can use to capture a large body of work — performance-related work, for example — in a release.
 It's essentially a large user story that can be broken down into a number of smaller stories.

-An epic can span more than one project, if multiple projects are included in the board where the epic is created.
+An epic can span more than one space if multiple spaces are included in the board where the epic is created.

-Unlike sprints, scope-change in epics is a natural aspect of agile development.
+Unlike sprints, scope change in an epic is a natural aspect of agile development.
 Epics are almost always delivered over a set of sprints.
-As a team learns more about an epic through development and customer feedback, some user stories will be added and removed to optimize the team's release time.
+As a team learns more about an epic through development and customer feedback, some user stories will be added or removed to optimize the team’s release timing.

-There may be differences in how epics are displayed and configured between Scrum and Kanban boards—especially if you're using the kanban backlog in a kanban project.
-See Managing epics in a Scrum project and Managing epics in a Kanban project for more info.
+There may be differences in how epics are displayed and configured between scrum and kanban boards — especially if you're using the kanban backlog in a kanban space.
+See Managing epics in a scrum space and Managing epics in a kanban space for more info.

 View an epic's work items